labeattie/testpreviewsite/_posts/2022-01-24-my-take-on-fi-pt1.md

 One of my biggest focuses over the past year or two has been on personal finance.
 It's pretty much a staple subject of any self-improvement effort, and, as someone perhaps a bit too into spreadsheets, I've always been interested in my and my family's finances.

 I was beginning to dig deeper into the subject and took a lot of inspiration from the FIRE community, which stands for "Financial Independence Retire Early".
-Even if I could, I personally have no intention of retiring anytime in the next decade or two, but I'm very much into the idea of achieving the Financial Independence (FI) side of that idea.
+Even if I could, I personally have no intention of retiring in the next decade or two, but I'm very much into the idea of achieving the Financial Independence (FI) side of that idea.